All Episodes

 Do you think we'll learn that ability to look into other realities?

-I've discussed this with my Vice President in the last couple of days, and that's certainly a goal.
+I've discussed this with my vice president in the last couple of days, and that's certainly a goal.

-I don't know if it'll happen on our watch, but I mean the easiest way to do that would be once we're able to communicate, to exchange information with some of these races, To be able to learn how to use the standardized procedure, and it does involve a technology, by the way.
+I don't know if it will happen on our watch, but I mean the easiest way to do that would be once we're able to communicate, to exchange information with some of these races, to be able to learn how to use the standardized procedure.

-It isn't strictly a mind type of out-of-body experience.
+It isn't strictly a mind-type out-of-body experience.

 There's a technology involved.